wp-plugins/corner-bracket-lover/README.txt

 == Changelog ==

+= 1.1.0 =
+* Major update.
+Add options page, now you can choose which kind of text the plugin can replace.

 = 1.0.3 =
 * Update plugin description and page design on sparanoid.com, check it out: http://sparanoid.com/work/corner-bracket-lover/ props @lianghai